Why Pauhu Runs on Any Chip

 Device memory: ≤4 GB

-Model: Encoder-only (150 MB)
+Model: Encoder-only (lightweight)

 Capability: Search and retrieval.
 Instant lookups across 4.8M documents.
 No generation.